Sinead Diver

-Sinead Diver (/ʃᵻˈneɪdˈdaɪvəɹ/ shin-AYD-dih-ver, /ʃᵻˈneɪdˈdɪvəɹ/ shin-AYD-DY-ver born 17 February 1977) is an Australian long-distance runner.
+Sinead Diver (/ʃᵻˈneɪdˈdaɪvəɹ/ shin-AYD-dih-ver, /ʃᵻˈneɪdˈdɪvəɹ/ shin-AYD-DY-ver born 17 February 1977) is an Irish-Australian long-distance runner.

 Biography

 Diver was born and raised in County Mayo in Belmullet on the western coast of Ireland.
 She attended a conservative Catholic school in the small Irish town where academics were the priority and they didn't encourage girls to participate in athletics, aside from playing a little basketball at lunch.
 However, she persisted and still competed in soccer, basketball and swimming.

 Because of her love of sports, she went on to study physical education and Irish teaching at the University of Limerick, followed by post-grad study in computing.
 She lived in Ireland until the age of 25 before moving to Melbourne, Australia in 2002.

 Career

 Diver competed in the marathon event at both the 2015 World Championships in Athletics in Beijing and the 2017 World Championships in Athletics in London.